runlikeforrestgump/emacs/README.md

 To manually enable a command in your init file, you need to put a nil <code>disabled</code> property on the Lisp symbol for the command: <code>(put 'COMMAND 'disabled nil)</code>.

+Whether a command is disabled is independent of what key is used to invoke it; disabling also applies if the command is invoked using M-x.
+Disabling a command has no effect on calling it as a function from Lisp programs.

 ## Hooks